-CLASSROOM BEHAVIOR AND EXPECTATIONS
+GENERAL EXPECTATIONS

-During class, it is important for our students to be striving to be their best selves so they can learn and grow.
-Below are some habits we ask of our students at school:

-- 1. Active Participation During Academic Instruction.
-We expect students to participate actively during class.
-Students should follow participation norms set by the teacher, which may include raising hands to ask questions, respond to teacher and peer questions, and to make comments to enhance their learning throughout the class.
-Students should participate in class with a learning posture that communicates that they are engaged and focused. - 2.
-Eating.
+EATING

 Students should know that there is no eating during classes.
-We encourage all students to practice healthy eating habits for breakfast, lunch, and snacks. - 3.
-Gum Chewing.
+We encourage all students to practice healthy eating habits for breakfast, lunch, and snacks.

+GUM CHEWING

 There is no gum chewing in the building at any time.
 Students chewing gum will be asked to spit gum out immediately.
-Students who repeatedly disregard this rule face a consequence or loss of privileges. - 4.
-Bathroom Procedures.
+Students who repeatedly disregard this rule face a consequence or loss of privileges.

+BATHROOM PROCEDURES

 It is extremely important to maximize learning time for each and every student.
 While students will certainly have the chance to go to the bathroom throughout the school day, opportunities to go to the bathroom during key instructional times will be limited to emergency situations only.
-The school will handle bathroom issues fairly and in a way that is responsive to student circumstances and instructional priorities. - 5.
-Independent Bathroom Use.
+The school will handle bathroom issues fairly and in a way that is responsive to student circumstances and instructional priorities.

+INDEPENDENT BATHROOM USE

 Unless there is a documented medical reason or disability that prevents potty training, all students must independently use the bathroom toilets while in school.
 School staff will not be responsible for changing student diapers or assisting with bathroom activities.
 Parents are encouraged to send a spare set of labeled extra clothing for children to change into in case there is a bathroom accident.
 Parents may be required to assist their children with bathroom activities if they are unable to independently use the toilet.

+STUDENT BIRTHDAYS

+Coney Island Prep believes that every moment of instructional time is precious.
+For this reason, we do not celebrate student birthdays during instructional time.
+If a family wishes to acknowledge a student's birthday, they may send in one treat per child in the student's class that can be consumed by students at a time that the teacher deems to be appropriate and not disruptive to learning.
+Families should contact the teacher or advisor if they would like to send in a treat, and should drop off the treat on the day they would like the teacher to distribute it.
+All allergies in the classroom must be accommodated.
+Any food products sent into the building must be nut free.
+Families must provide at least two weeks notice in order for birthday parties to be accommodated, final approval for all student birthday parties will come from campus leaders.

+MEDIA RELEASE